-Samples KRG16-111 and KRG16-112 from the high temperature tunnel yielded zero, or near-zero ages for both ESR centres and the IRSL signals investigated (Tables 1 and 2).
-These samples provide an important local control on the thermal stability of these trapped-charge systems, demonstrating that all charge is evicted from the centres at sufficiently high temperatures.
-For the remaining samples, the ages obtained from the two ESR centres are within uncertainties, indicating that they may have similar thermal stability.
-For the OSL data, some variance in age is recorded between the different signals (Table 2); all signals of sample KRG16-05 are in field saturation, and thus only a minimum sample age of ~180 ka can be calculated (Table 2).
+ple KRG16-05 are in field saturation, and thus only a minimum sample age of ~ 180 ka can be calculated (Table 2).
 The IRSL50 signals of samples KRG16-06 and KRG16-101 are also in field saturation, yielding the highest apparent ages for these samples, and are not considered further.
-For samples KRG16-06 and KRG16-101, the remaining IRSL signals show a general reduction in age with increasing stimulation temperature, possibly indicating that the ages have been overcorrected for anomalous fading using the Huntley (2006) model (cf. King et al., 2018).
-The OSL and ESR ages of samples KRG16-06 and KRG16-104 are similar, indicating that for these samples the ESR and OSL signals have similar thermal stability, and thus that ESR-thermochronometry would also be suitable for resolving late stage cooling histories.
+For samples KRG16-06 and KRG16-101, the remaining IRSL signals show a general reduction in age with increasing stimulation temperature, possibly indicating that the ages have been overcorrected for anomalous fading using the Huntley (2006) model (see King et al., 2018).
+The OSL and ESR ages of samples KRG16-06 and KRG16-104 are similar, indicating that for these samples the ESR and OSL signals have similar thermal stability and thus that ESR thermochronometry would also be suitable for resolving late-stage cooling histories.
 In contrast, sample KRG16-101 yields OSL ages twice as large as the ESR ages, which could be indicative of a difference in centre thermal stability.

-To further evaluate the relative thermal stability of the ESR and OSL signals, the isothermal decay of the ESR and feldspar systems was simulated using the experimentally constrained kinetic parameters of the different samples, for isothermal conditions of 20 °C assuming an initial trapped charge concentration of 1 and assuming no charge trapping (Fig. 6).
-Note that anomalous fading related signal loss has also been included for the OSL signals, as excluding this variable would result in erroneously high apparent signal stabilities.
-The ESR centres have similar thermal stability to the IRSL centres for all samples, with the exception of sample KRG16-101 (Figs. 6c) where the ESR centres are more thermally stable.
-The Ti-centre is more thermally stable than the Al-centre for all samples, with the exception of sample KRG16-104 for the measurement in response to 2.15 kGy.
-This is consistent with the earlier work of Grün et al. (1999) who also extracted quartz from granitic bedrock and observed that the Ti-centre is more thermally stable than the Al-centre, but contrasts with observations from Chinese loess (Tsukamoto et al., 2018).
-The contrasting behaviour between the two measurements of KRG16-104 in response to doses of 4.30 kGy and 2.15 kGy (Fig. 6d) reflects uncertainty in the derivation of ESR kinetic parameters, potentially related to interaliquot variability.
-Improved measurement protocols and the development of automated instrumentation may alleviate these discrepancies through improving measurement reproducibility, however despite this, the thermal stability determined in both experiments is broadly similar (Fig. 6d).
-The general trend of ESR signals exhibiting similar thermal stability to IRSL signals indicates that ESR-thermochronometry will record changes in exhumation histories from a similar thermal range as OSLthermochronometry, whilst benefitting from considerably later signal saturation and being unaffected by anomalous fading.
+To further evaluate the relative thermal stability of the ESR and OSL signals, the isothermal decay of the ESR and feldspar systems was simulated using the experimentally constrained kinetic parameters of the different samples for isothermal conditions of 20°C assuming an initial trapped-charge concentration of 1 and assuming no charge trapping (Fig. 6).
+Note that anomalous fading-related signal loss has also been included for the OSL signals, as excluding this variable would result in erroneously high apparent signal stabilities.
+The ESR centres have similar thermal stability to the IRSL centres for all samples, with the exception of sample KRG16-101 (Fig. 6c), for which the ESR centres are more thermally stable.
+The Ti centre is more thermally stable than the Al centre for all samples, with the exception of sample KRG16-104 for the measurement in response to 2.15 k Gy.
+This is consistent with the earlier work of Grün et al. (1999), who also extracted quartz from granitic bedrock and observed that the Ti centre is more thermally stable than the Al centre, but contrasts with observations from Chinese loess (Tsukamoto et al., 2018).
+The contrasting behaviour between the two measurements of KRG16-104 in response to doses of 4.30 and 2.15 k Gy (Fig. 6d) reflects uncertainty in the derivation of ESR kinetic parameters, potentially related to inter-aliquot variability.
+Improved measurement protocols and the development of automated instrumentation may alleviate these discrepancies by improving measurement reproducibility; however, despite this, the thermal stability determined in both experiments is broadly similar (Fig. 6d).
+The general trend of ESR signals exhibiting similar thermal stability to IRSL signals indicates that ESR thermochronometry will record changes in exhumation histories from a similar thermal range as OSL thermochronometry, whilst benefitting from considerably later signal saturation and being unaffected by anomalous fading.